Abu Esmail Moayed-o-din Togharayi

-He also participated in political works and became the minister of Masoud ibnul Mohammad Malek Shah.
+He also participated in political works and became the minister of Masoud-ebn-Mohamad Malek Shah.

 Togharayi wrote a book of poems, the best known of which is Lamiyat al-Ajam (لامیة العجم) (L-song of the non-Arabs).
 Togharayi wrote Lamiyyat al-Ajam as a response to the celebrated pre-Islamic poem Lāmiyyāt al-‘Arab (L-song of the Arabs).
 Lamiyyat al-Ajam was later the subject of an encyclopedic 14th-century commentary by Al-Safadi, entitled Al-Ghayth al-Musajam fi Sharh Lamiyyat-Ajam (Flowing Desert Rains in the Commentary upon the L-Poem of the Non-Arabs).

+Togharayi was ultimately accused of atheism, and executed in 1105 A.D.